fb55/entities/readme.md

 You can have a look at the options for the `encode` and `decode` methods to see everything you can configure.

+> When should I use strict decoding?

+Strict decoding is for decoding entities in attributes, as well as in legacy environments.
+When strict decoding, entities not terminated with a semicolon will be ignored.

 > Why should I use `entities` instead of alternative modules?

 As of August 2021, `entities` is a bit faster than other modules.
 Still, this is